Xavier0301/1lettre1sourire/README.md

 # 1lettre1sourire
-Infrastructure used by 1lettre1sourire.org to automate letter reviews.
+Server used by 1lettre1sourire.org to automate letter reviews.

-# How it's build
+# How it's built
  - express for the backend
  - html/css for the frontend
  - MongoDB as the database